 These nasty bugs move fast and the adults are green or brown with wings that have yellow triangles with black trim.
 The babies do not have wings.
 They attach fruits, vegetables, and flowers.
 They suck the juice out of the plants, causing them to wilt and stop growing.
 They are found throughout North America.

-Whiteflies are small bugs that cover the stems of plants, especially tomato plants, that are also known as glasshouse.
+White flies are small bugs that cover the stems of plants, especially tomato plants, that are also known as glasshouse.
 They spread disease and suck the nectar out of the plants.
-Below are two videos we took of whiteflies on our tomato plants in June and July of 2014.
-We sprayed them with Hot Pepper Wax Spray which is and organic pesticide.

 David’s Garden Seeds, gardening is our passion.
 We provide top quality

 non-GMO seeds so families can learn to garden and love it.
 In turn, we